 There is an Archery range and this is located at the Sled Hill parking lot.
 There are a few targets that are available for visitors to rent.
 The park does not rent out equipment for visitors, so visitors will have to bring their own equipment.

-There is a huge lake at the park and this measures 1,560 acres in size.
+There is a huge lake at the park which measures 1,560 acres.
 Unlimited horsepower boating is allowed on the lake.
 There are two boat ramps that provide access to the lake.
-Canoes, Kayaks and paddleboards are available to rent to visitors from the camp store.
+Canoes, Kayaks, and paddleboards are available to rent to visitors from the camp store.
 The park also offers 90 docks for leasing.
 These leases are available on a seasonal basis.
 There are also four docks that are available for overnight rentals.
 Park office details are available further down.

 There are over 19 miles of wooded trails within the park.
 These trails allow horseback riding.
 Some of the trails are multi-use, and these trails allow activities such as mountain biking and hiking, along with horseback riding.
 Some trails do have restrictions on them and these are clearly signposted.
-Equestrian information and camping is available in the Dillon State Park Campground.
+Equestrian information and camping are available at the Dillon State Park Campground.

-Woodchuck Ridge is a 61-par, 18 hole disc golf course.
+Woodchuck Ridge is a 61-par, 18-hole disc golf course.
 There are a variety of challenges for players and it suits challengers of all ages and levels.
 The start of the course is behind the camp store and it loops around the camping areas before finishing back at the camp store.
-All equipment required for this activity are available at the camp store.
+All equipment required for this activity is available at the camp store.

 This is a free course that is available to visitors.
 This is due to the generosity of Boy Scout Troop 14 and donations by the Friends of Dillon State Park.